Mirasol Springs

 Watershed Protection and

-We view the entire property on a watershed-wide scale, where every part makes up the whole.
-The ultimate goal is to maintain the hydrology of the environment in its current state, both in water quality and quantity.
+We view the entire property on a watershed-scale, where every part makes up a large, complex whole.
+The ultimate goal is to maintain the hydrology of the environment in its current state.
 This will be accomplished through short-term construction site management strategies that include silt fencing, soil berms and wattles to prevent erosion and silting of nearby streams.

-Most importantly, our team will devise long-term guidelines for proper soil grading, soil preparation, and re-establishment of native plant communities within the construction site through seeding and transplanting.
+Our team is developing long-term guidelines for proper soil grading, soil preparation, and re-establishment of native plant communities within the construction site through seeding and transplanting.
 Considerations will also include restrictions on impervious cover to prevent run-off and divert water into the aquifer.
 We are attentive to the seasonal quantity of water flowing into a given waterway, and that any hydrology efforts will be informed by that natural system.

 Water Use